 Director, Strategy & Integration, Community Partnerships Division, Providence St. Joseph Health

-Meredith Sciarrio, as a member of the division’s leadership team, Meredith directs divisional strategic planning and facilitates collaboration across the division’s diverse functional teams, which include Community Benefit/Investment, Community Partnerships, Environmental Stewardship, Global Partnerships, Government & Public Affairs, Mission Integration, Philanthropy, PSJH’s commitment to mental health and wellness, and the University of Providence.
-She ensures the division’s alignment and compliance with organizational strategic and financial planning, budgeting and goal setting.
+Meredith Sciarrio, as a member of the division’s leadership team, directs divisional strategic planning and facilitates collaboration across the division’s diverse functional teams, which include community benefit/investment, community partnerships, environmental stewardship, global partnerships, government and public affairs, mission integration, philanthropy, PSJH’s commitment to mental health and wellness, and the University of Providence.
+She ensures the division’s alignment and compliance with organizational strategic and financial planning, budgeting, and goal setting.
 Meredith oversees the division’s portfolio of initiatives and manages a team of project and program managers to support these initiatives and divisional evaluation and reporting systems.
 She also advances key strategic, cross-functional initiatives of large complexity and scope to create measurable impact in communities served.
-Prior to joining Providence, Meredith was a Research Assistant and Fellow for the Bill & Melinda Gates Foundation and has a background in strategic consulting and operations.
-Raised in New Hampshire, Meredith holds an M.B.A. from the University of Washington and B.A. from Boston College.
-She lives in the Seattle area with her fiancé, Peter.
+Prior to joining Providence, Sciarrio was a research assistant and fellow for the Bill & Melinda Gates Foundation and has a background in strategic consulting and operations.
+Raised in New Hampshire, Sciarrio holds an MBA from the University of Washington and BA from Boston College.
+She lives in the Seattle area with her spouse.